bashmohandes7/Zoom/README.md

 <a href="<?php echo $url; ?>">Zoom Authorization</a>
 ```
 - Run the above file on the browser, click on the ‘Zoom Authorization’ link and complete the authorization.
--you should see a success message and the access token would store in your zoom_oauth table.
+- you should see a success message and the access token would store in your zoom_oauth table.

 ## Redirect Url:
 - create a Route in web routes